HenriquesLab/DL4MicEverywhere/README.md

 - [FAQ](docs/FAQ.md)
 - [Contributing Guidelines](CONTRIBUTING.md)

-Let us know if anything needs clarification!
+Don't hesitate to reach out if you need any clarification!

 ## Acknowledgements

-We thank the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) contributors for their work on the original notebooks.
-We also thank the [AI4Life](https://ai4life.eurobioimaging.eu/) consortium for their support, and continous feedback.
+We extend our gratitude to the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) contributors for their work on the original notebooks.
+We also thank the [AI4Life](https://ai4life.eurobioimaging.eu/) consortium for their support and continuous feedback.